 The most common problem our customers face is content behaving in unexpected ways.
 In almost every instance, this problem stems from a misunderstanding of the SCORM standard on the part of the content author, but we want to hear about these problems anyway so that we can ensure the SCORM Engine does everything it can to accommodate these varying interpretations of the standards.
 To diagnose SCORM content problems, the SCORM Engine maintains a very detailed debug log that tracks all of the SCORM calls made by the content as well as the internal SCORM logic that the SCORM Engine executed.
-This debug log can be accessed by clicking anywhere in the SCORM Engine's interface (the frames with the black background in our default skin, or the frames that contain the table of contents or navigational elements).
+This debug log can be accessed by clicking anywhere in the SCORM Engine's interface (the frames with the blue background in our default skin, or the frames that contain the table of contents or navigational elements).
 Then press the question mark key five times.
 This should cause the debug window to pop up.
 If there doesn't seem to be much information in the log, check the package properties for the course in question.
 The package properties have a few settings that control how much debug information is recorded, make sure that all of the properties are set to record information.
+More details about accessing the client-side debug log can be found in our support portal.

 For deeper problems that affect the operation of the SCORM Engine itself, we have a detailed server-side log that can be accessed.
-See server-side debugging for more information.